How to Replace a Radiator Hose

 Things you'll need from your garage or your local NAPA AUTO PARTS Store:

 - Large pan or bucket

-- 6. Leaving the radiator cap open, start your car and turn the heat to it's maximum.
+Leaving the radiator cap open, start your car and turn the heat to the maximum setting.
 Press the gas pedal to approximately 1/4 throttle, holding for about 10 seconds at least two to three times.
 Do not press the gas pedal to the floor.

-- If you are going to replace your hose yourself, get the exact hose for your car from your local auto parts store.
-Hoses are not interchangeable and your car requires a specific size and shape.
+- If you are going to replace your hose yourself, be sure to get the exact hose for your year, make and model.
+Hoses are not interchangeable; each requires a specific size and shape.

-- If your car requires a new water pump, this is a sign that it has overheated before and hose replacement is suggested.
+- If your vehicle requires a new water pump, this is a sign that it has overheated before and hose replacement is suggested.

-- If your car requires a new radiator cap, you should check your radiator hose carefully because a faulty cap can put additional pressure and wear on the hose.
+- If your vehicle requires a new radiator cap, check your radiator hose carefully.
+A faulty cap can put additional pressure and wear on the radiator hose.